 I am a Lecturer in Physical and Theoretical Chemistry at Magdalen.
-I also currently hold Lectureships at two other Oxford colleges, Trinity and Merton, and have taught undergraduates at New College.
+I also currently hold Lectureships at three other Oxford colleges: Trinity, Merton, and New College.
 I studied for my MChem degree at Magdalen (2008-2012) before moving to New College for a DPhil in Physical and Theoretical Chemistry, under the supervision of Professor Stuart Mackenzie, which I completed in 2016.

 My position at Magdalen involves teaching all parts of the undergraduate Physical Chemistry course, from Prelims (1st Year) to Final Honours School (3rd Year), mostly in the form of synoptic revision classes.